 - The Networking Reception brings together students, speakers, alumni, sponsors, and invited guests to network and reflect on the day.
-The reception features foods from countries associated with Stetson's study abroad programs.

 The Planning Committee invites proposals for sixty-to-seventy-minute Competency-Centered Break-Out Sessions from Stetson University College of Law full-time faculty, adjunct faculty, staff, alumni, and members of our legal community.
-Up to fifteen concurrent sessions will be selected.

 The Campus to Career Program Committee will apply the following selection criteria: